 The proper protection of intellectual property (IP) rights promotes technological progress and sound competition, and also contributes to realizing affluent lifestyles and the development of society.

 The Mitsubishi Electric Group recognizes that intellectual property (IP) rights represent a vital management resource essential to its future and must be protected.
 Through integrating business, R&D, and IP activities, the Group is proactively strengthening its global IP assets, which are closely linked to the Group’s business growth strategies and contribute to both business and society, and also working on protecting IP rights.

 The IP divisions of the Mitsubishi Electric Group include the Head Office IP Division, which is the direct responsibility of the president, and the IP divisions at the Works, R&D centers, and affiliated companies.
 The activities of each IP division are carried out under the executive officer in charge of IP at each location.
 The Head Office IP Division formulates strategies for the entire Group, promotes critical projects, coordinates interaction with external agencies including patent offices, and is in charge of IP public relations activities.
 At the Works, R&D center, and affiliated company level, IP divisions promote individual strategies in line with the Group’s overall IP strategies.
 Through mutual collaboration, these divisions work to link and fuse their activities in an effort to develop more effective initiatives.

-As an indication of the Mitsubishi Electric Group's IP capability and global IP activities, the company ranked 1st in Japan in terms of the number of patent registrations (in 2017) announced by the Japan Patent Office (JPO), and 4th in the world in terms of Patent Cooperation Treaty (PCT) applications by businesses (in 2017) announced by the World Intellectual Property Organization (WIPO).
+As an indication of the Mitsubishi Electric Group's IP capability and global IP activities, the company ranked No.2 in Japan in terms of the number of patent registrations (in 2019) announced by the Japan Patent Office (JPO), and No.2 in the world in terms of Patent Cooperation Treaty (PCT) applications by businesses (in 2019) announced by the World Intellectual Property Organization (WIPO).

 In conjunction with creating a patent network, we are also actively pursuing activities toward acquiring design rights in Japan and overseas, to protect both the functional and design aspects of our technologies.